 - Conditions set by the board were imposed in 887 cases: Conditions are subject to the board’s discretion and vary widely with each complaint.

-- Eight hundred and ninety physicians were fined for unprofessional conduct: Unprofessional conduct can range from sexual misconduct to poor record-keeping.
+- Nearly 900 physicians were fined for unprofessional conduct: Unprofessional conduct figured in 890 cases, ranging from sexual misconduct to poor record-keeping.

 - Administrative action was taken in 1,023 cases: Administrative actions are typically non-punitive and will not affect a physician’s license.

 - Reprimands were issued in 1,147 cases: The medical board may issue a private or public reprimand in lieu of formal charges.
-The reprimand may take the form of a letter, warning, or another non-disciplinary action.
+The reprimand may be a letter, warning, or another non-disciplinary action.

 - Professional licenses were restricted for 1,343 physicians: Restricted licenses usually result in the loss of clinical privileges and often stem from mental and health issues or improper prescribing of medication.